-CJ/PSY 312 Qualitative Research Methods (WI)
+CJ/PSY 312 Qualitative Research Methods

 This course is designed to introduce learners to the key theories, assumptions, and practices underlying qualitative research methodology in preparation for conducting independent research.
 This course will enable students to critically understand qualitative research methodology and apply it appropriately to various fields and issues.
+Issues related to data collection, negotiating access to the field, ethics, and representation will be addressed.
+This course is structured for each student to design and conduct a qualitative study.